Skip to content

 npm run build

-# Deploy (build output is in ./build)
+# Initialize and deploy (build output is in ./build)

-af sites deploy ./build --network ipfs
+af sites deploy

 Template Repository | SvelteKit Docs